 - Don't stop taking your prescribed medications or skip therapy sessions.
 Alternative medicine is not a substitute for regular medical care when it comes to treating bipolar disorder.

 - Be honest with your doctors and mental health providers.
 Tell them exactly which complementary treatments you use or would like to try.

 - Be aware of potential dangers.
 Just because it's natural doesn't mean it's safe.
-Before using alternative medicine, be sure you know the risks, including possible interactions with medications.
+Before using alternative or complementary medicine, find out the risks, including possible interactions with medications.

 - Bipolar and related disorders.
 In: Diagnostic and Statistical Manual of Mental Disorders DSM-5.
 5th ed.
 Arlington, Va.: American Psychiatric Association; 2013. http://www.psychiatryonline.org.
 Accessed Dec.
 10, 2014.

 - Highlights of changes from DSM-IV-TR to DSM-5.
 American Psychiatric Publishing. http://www.dsm5.org/Pages/Default.aspx.
 Accessed Dec.
 10, 2014.